AlinaSukhoverskaya/Project-e-commerce/Project Dating App/README.md

 - View Frequency
 - Like Dislike Rate

-The new algorithm for searching profiles has benefited the application and its users.
+**Conclusion:** The new algorithm for searching profiles has benefited the application and its users.